Bernard-Borg/VideOVish/README.md

 - Video seeking (hotkeys 0 - 9, or the progress bar like on YouTube)
 - Video looping
 - Playing a video from Youtube (using the URL)
-- Downloading videos from YouTube
+- Downloading videos from YouTube (URL/Search term)

 Tauri (2.0) changes;